Rakshitha8-sys/CODECRAFT_GA_03/README.md

 # CODECRAFT_GA_03
-Implemented a Markov Chain text generator using an external dataset.
-The model predicts the next word based on learned probabilities and generates new text sequences.
+A Markov Chain text generator is implemented to produce new text based on word transition probabilities learned from input data.
+The model uses randomness to predict the next word, generating sentences that resemble the original text structure.